 In connection with expressions of opinion, especially with sharp or controversial criticism aimed at the personal, which can quickly be perceived by the counterpart as an insult or humiliation and is thus possibly punishable, the competing fundamental right of freedom of opinion and freedom of the press from Article 5 (1) German Constitution must be considered.

 As already indicated, the protection of personal honour via criminal offences for the protection of personal honour must not lead to the prevention of the general formation and expression of opinion and, thus, also of general public discourse.

 In principle, the constitutionally guaranteed freedom of opinion is a cornerstone of our democracy, which in such cases must be weighed against the protection of the general personal right of the person concerned.

-Therefore, statements which, in principle, constitute an insult (§ 185 StGB) or also malicious gossip (§ 186 StGB) can, if necessary, be justified via the so-called “perception of justified interests” according to § 193 StGB, which in the end means exemption from punishment.
-In principle, any private, public, idealistic or pecuniary interest under the legal system can be considered legitimate.
+Therefore, statements that, in principle, constitute an insult (§ 185 StGB) or also defamation (§ 186 StGB) can, if necessary, be justified via the “perception of justified interests” according to § 193 StGB, which in the end means exemption from punishment.
+In principle, any private, public, ideal or material interest per the legal system can be considered a legitimate interest.

-This is why it is worthwhile to seek professional legal advice and support in libel and defamation cases.
-Often, a sophisticated defence strategy with a solid and coherent line of argument can lead to vindication.
-If you are confronted with an allegation of libel or similar, do not hesitate to contact us – our legal experts can work with you to develop the best possible defence strategy for you.
+For this reason, it is worthwhile to seek professional legal advice and support in cases of libel and defamation.
+Often, a sophisticated defence strategy with a strong and coherent argumentation can lead to vindication.
+If you are faced with an allegation of libel or similar, please do not hesitate to contact us.
+Our legal experts can work with you to develop the best possible defence strategy.